lscbot/chaotic/README.md

 # chaotic

-A new Flutter package project.
+A new Flutter framework ,helpers and widgets.

 ## Getting Started